daattali/beautiful-jekyll/amc.md

 Our math club directly manages participation in this competition series.
 Learn more about the competition itself on their [official web site](https://www.maa.org/math-competitions).

-**Note: the RMS math club is ONLY supporting the AMC 8 this year.
-Please engage a 3rd party testing center to arrange for participation in the AMC 10 and beyond if you are interested.**

 # AMC 8

 The AMC 8 competition is designed for middle school students (up through 8th grade).
 We administer the